Error loading page.

 English

-A groundbreaking, timely history of the largely unknown early days of Black basketball, bringing to life the trailblazing players, teams, and impresarios who made the game
+The Black Fives is a groundbreaking, timely history of the largely unknown early days of Black basketball, bringing to life the trailblazing players, teams, and impresarios who pioneered the sport.

 From the introduction of the game of basketball to Black communities on a wide scale in 1904 to the racial integration of the NBA in 1950, dozens of African American teams were founded and flourished.
-This period, known as the Black Fives Era (teams at the time were often called âfivesâ), was a time of pioneering players and managers.
+This period, known as the Black Fives Era (teams at the time were often called "fives"), was a time of pioneering players and managers.
 They battled discrimination and marginalization and created culturally rich, socially meaningful events.
-But despite headline-making rivalries between big-city clubs, the savvy moves of innovative businessmen, and the undeniable talent of star players, this period is almost entirely unknown to basketball fans.
+But despite headline-making rivalries between big-city clubs, barnstorming tours across the country, innovative business models, and undeniably talented players, this period is almost entirely unknown to basketball fans.

 Expand title description text